Institutional Accreditation and Membership

 State Authorization for Distance Education Activities

-SARA is a voluntary agreement that allows states and institutions to offer distance education in other participating states so long as the institution adheres to certain quality and consumer protection standards.
-More information on SARA can be found at nc-sara.org.
+The University of Louisville participates in the State Authorization Reciprocity Agreements (SARA).
+SARA allows member states and participating institutions to offer distance education in other member states and some U.S. territories so long as the institution adheres to SARA's quality and consumer protection standards.

-For more information on online program availability in your state, please visit the State Authorization Regulations page of the UofL online programs website.
+For more information on online program availability in your state, please visit the State Authorization Regulations page (https://louisville.edu/online/About-Us?tab=state-auth) of the UofL online programs website.